KonuTech/gfk_ml_ops_data_analyst/README.md

 **Observations and hypotheses about the data set provided (Guessing Game)**

-> * Assumption on Business Context of data: retail on-line data.
+> * The assumption regarding the Business Context of data: retail online data.
-> * Assumption on a Meaning of Label: probably the model tries to predict if a person would be interested in a product.
+> * The assumption regarding Meaning of Label: probably the model tries to predict if a person would be interested in a product.
-> * Assumption on Sales Channel: e-mail marketing of online shops.
+> * The assumption regarding Sales Channel: email marketing of online shops.
-> * Assumption on Marketing Context: the data provides is related to Black Friday marketing event.
+> * The assumption regarding Marketing Context: the data provided related to the Black Friday marketing event
->   * Black Fridays took place during 48th week of 2020 (on 27th of November 2020).
+>   * Black Fridays took place during the 48th week of 2020 (on the 27th of November 2020).
->     * There is huge drop in events after 48th week of 2020.
+>     * There is a huge drop in events after the 48th week of 2020.
 >     * Most likely the promotions for product groups ended.
->     * Seems like the context of Black Friday promotions got old (like can happen with Halloween or Christmas).
+>     * Seems like the context of Black Friday promotions got old (as can happen with Halloween or Christmas related marketing scenarios).
->     * Since the model was most probably built on larger sample - with many, many more classes involved per each variable -
+>     * Since the model was most probably built on the larger sample - with many, many more classes involved per each variable -
-        the drop of events had an impact on overall performance of served model right after Black Friday.
+        the drop in events had an impact on the overall performance of served model

 > * Provided sample of data is related only to three groups of products: [426, 413, 427]
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_prod_gr_id.jpg)